 Social media should be treated as any other marketing initiative you undertake—starting first and foremost with strategy.
-Many businesses jump into social media with no real strategy or gameplan.
+Many firms jump into social media with no real strategy or gameplan.
 They’re “doing” social media but their overall efforts are disjointed and lacking direction and focus.
 Proper strategic planning is critical to the success of your social media marketing and should be the foundation of everything you do.
-Be sure to align your social media efforts with your overall marketing strategy and set measurable goals and Key Performance Indicators (KPIs) to gauge success.
+Be sure to align your social media efforts with your overall marketing strategy, and set measurable goals and Key Performance Indicators (KPIs) to gauge success.

 While it’s fine for interns to help execute your social media, it’s vital that there is someone from management that is driving the strategy, planning and content.
-If not, then your social media marketing can quickly become unaligned with your brand.
-Just like you wouldn’t send an intern alone to a tradeshow or press conference, you shouldn’t have them posting content online without strategic guidance and oversight.
+If not, then your firm’s social media marketing can quickly become unaligned with your brand.
+Just like you wouldn’t send an intern alone to a tradeshow or press conference, you shouldn’t have them posting content online without strategic guidance and oversight either.

 Social media should not be a one-way street.
 To be successful and build a following that matters, you have to be social!
 Share other firms’ posts on Facebook.
 Ask questions.
 Answer questions.
 Retweet.
 Share articles.
 Thank people for retweeting your posts.
 Like others’ posts.
 And don’t only interact with people who follow you.
 Pay attention to trending topics, industry hashtags, and what prospective clients are posting.
 Interacting with these areas will help increase your following, build relationships, and establish your firm’s voice in the industry.
 Overall, the more engagement, the better; so don’t forget the social in social media!